wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - **DO NOT** describe the archiving process in detail before starting

 Instead:
-1. Briefly acknowledge in the conversation's language: "I'll begin archiving this conversation."
+1. Proceed directly to Step 0 (scan and acknowledge the conversation)
-2. Proceed directly to Step 1
+2. Continue through the remaining steps
 3. Keep all interactions concise

 The user already knows what this file does - they want action, not explanation.